Hong Kong SAR

 There are 126 reportable jurisdictions effective from 1 January 2020.
 However, Hong Kong SAR will only conduct AEOI with a reportable jurisdiction when an agreement is in place with that reportable jurisdiction to provide the basis for exchange.

-As of October 2022, Hong Kong SAR has activated exchange relationships for CRS purposes with 79 jurisdictions based on either a bilateral or multilateral competent authority agreement for CRS.
+As of April 2025, Hong Kong SAR has activated exchange relationships for CRS purposes with over 80 jurisdictions based on either a bilateral or multilateral competent authority agreement for CRS.